GitGuardian/ggtools/risk-to-severity-mapping/README.md

 1. A working, non-eol `python3`, `pip`, and `venv` installation.
 1. A GitGuardian SaaS account in good standing - risk scores are not currently supported in On-Prem installs.

+Please note that only "Open" Incidents will be mapped.
+Incidents in the `Resolved` or `Ignored` state will be left as-is.

 ## 🛠️ Installation and Configuration

 1. Create a virtual python environment (Optional, Recommended):